otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 # Extra Information
 ## Communications
-The deployment takes advantage of submariner (also part of the OTP pattern) to create Layer 3 tunnels using IPSec to create a secrure and consistent (in naming and behaviour) connection between clusters.
+The deployment takes advantage of submariner (also part of the OTP pattern) to create Layer 3 tunnels using IPSec to create a secure and consistent (in naming and behavior) connection between clusters.

 The Vault nodes are configured in a mesh, i.e all nodes talking to all nodes.
 ## TLS
 TLS certificates are used between each node.
-Their creation is handled by a local intance of cert-manager, that is acting as an intermediate CA for that cluster and namespace.
+Their creation is handled by a local instance of cert-manager using a self signed CA, that is acting as an intermediate CA for that cluster and namespace.
 Refer to the cert-manager [README.md] for more details.

 Certificates are also created for the routes created for external access, the certificates when created should also include DNS names for all possible external URLs.
+These certificates are generated off the self-signed CA and thus will come up as untrusted/unsafe in web browsers.
+Applications accessing the vault including, cert-manager and external-secrets will likely need to have CA bundles supplied in order for them to open a trusted TLS connection to the vault.

 ## External Load Balancer